-Workers who perform only household chores relating primarily to the care and/or upkeep of the interior or exterior of the member's residence shall receive training commensurate with the scope of their duties as follows:
+Workers through a SHC agency or SDS worker who perform only household chores relating primarily to the care and/or upkeep of the interior or exterior of the member's residence shall receive training commensurate with the scope of their duties as follows:

-- A. Policies, Procedures, and Expectations for workers, including HIPAA compliance and other confidentiality requirements; ethical standards, including respecting personal property; safely providing services to members; and procedures to follow when unable to keep an appointment, including communicating the absence and initiating backup services. - B. Billing and Payment Processes and Relevant Contact Information, including recordkeeping and reporting; and contact information, including the name and telephone number of the primary contact person at the SHC agency, or the SDS member, and fiscal/employer agent. - C. Recognition of, and Response to an Emergency, including protocols for contacting local emergency response systems; prompt notification of the SHC agency or the SDS member's fiscal employer agent; and notification of the contacts provided by the SDS member and LCI's IDT staff. - D. Providing Quality Homemaking and Household Services, including understanding good nutrition, special diets, and meal planning and/or preparation; understanding and maintaining a clean, safe, and healthy home environment; and respecting member preferences in housekeeping tasks and shopping. - E. Member-Specific Information only to the extent that it is necessary and is directly related to performing the tasks of household/chore services, and LCI's care manager contact information.
+- A. Policies, Procedures, and Expectations for workers, including HIPAA compliance and other confidentiality requirements; ethical standards, including respecting personal property; safely providing services to members; and procedures to follow when unable to keep an appointment, including communicating the absence and initiating backup services. - B. Billing and Payment Processes and Relevant Contact Information, including recordkeeping and reporting; and contact information, including the name and telephone number of the primary contact person at the SHC agency, or the SDS member, and fiscal/employer agent. - C. Recognition of, and response to, an emergency, including protocols for contacting local emergency response systems; prompt notification of the SHC agency or the member's SDS employer fiscal agent; and notification of the contacts provided by the SDS member and LCl's IDT staff. - D. Providing Quality Homemaking and Household Services, including understanding good nutrition, special diets, and meal planning and/or preparation; understanding and maintaining a clean, safe, and healthy home environment; respecting member preferences in housekeeping tasks and shopping.

+E. Member-Specific Information only to the extent that it is necessary and is directly related to performing the tasks of household/chore services, and LCI's care manager contact information.
 (The member or member's representative may provide this component of training, in whole or in part.)